Orders, decorations, and medals of Guyana: Order of Excellence of Guyana

-The Order of Excellence of Guyana (O.E.) is the highest national award of Guyana.
-Sir David Rose, Governor-General of Guyana was amongst the recipients, albeit, posthumously.
+The Order of Excellence of Guyana (OE) is the highest national award of Guyana.
+Sir David Rose, Governor-General of Guyana was amongst the recipients, albeit posthumously.
 Established in 1970 under the Constitution of the Orders of Guyana it is limited to twenty five living citizens of Guyana.

 Order of Roraima of Guyana

-The Order of Roraima of Guyana (O.R.) is the second highest National Award of Guyana, and is limited to only thirty five living Guyanese recipients.
-Established in 1976, it awarded to any citizen of Guyana who has given outstanding service to the nation.
-Citizen of foreign nations who are deemed eligible may be honoured as honorary members of the order.
+The Order of Roraima of Guyana (OR) is the second highest National Award of Guyana, and is limited to only thirty five living Guyanese recipients.
+Established in 1976, it may be awarded to any citizen of Guyana who has given outstanding service to the nation.
+Citizens of foreign nations who are deemed eligible may be honoured as honorary members of the order.

 Order of Service of Guyana

 The Order of Service of Guyana is the third ranking order of Guyana.
-It consists of six awards that are divided into general awards and special awards.
+It consists of three awards that are divided into general awards and special awards.
 Citizens of foreign countries may be presented with an Honorary Award under the Order of Service of Guyana for acts of service or exceptional achievements which benefit Guyana.
-If a recipient is presented with a higher award within the order they a to return the insignia of the lower award and only wear the insignia and ribbon of the higher award.
-Recipients only use the postnomial of the highest award after their name.
+If a recipient is presented with a higher award within the order, they are to return the insignia of the lower award and only wear the insignia and ribbon of the higher award.
+Recipients only use the postnominal letters of the highest award after their name.

-General awards
+General Awards

-The Cacique's Crown of Honour
+The Cacique Crown of Honour

-The Cacique's Crown of Honour (C.C.H.) is the second highest award in the Order of Service of Guyana.
+The Cacique Crown of Honour (CCH) is the second highest award in the Order of Service of Guyana.
 It is limited to fifty citizens of Guyana.
 It may be awarded to any citizen of Guyana who has "rendered service of an exceptionally high quality beyond the normal call.